The magic behind successful email open rates

-Reputation is a big factor here, because if your message isn’t landing in the inbox at all — people aren’t going to open it.
+Reputation: Your sender reputation is a big factor in open rates because it determines if your message is actually landing in your email recipient’s inbox.
+After all, if your message isn’t being delivered, your subscriber obviously isn’t going to open it.
+Check out your bounce rate to see if your emails are failing to deliver.
 That being said, there are a ton of best practices to help with your sending reputation.

 What can I do to fix a low open rate?

-We always recommend checking your email list first.
-If you’ve had this list for a while or got it through shady means, your list could just not be interested in what you have to send.
+Lower open rates are often caused by low quality email lists.
+If you’ve had your email list for a while or built it through shady means, the subscribers on your data base might just not be interested in what you have to send.

-Instead, clean out users who haven’t engaged with our emails depending on how often you send marketing material.
-For example, if you send a newsletter out once a month and a user hasn’t opened the past three; it’s time to let them go.
-In an ideal world they would unsubscribe and clean your list for you, but people can forget or stop using an email address entirely.
+Instead, clean out users who haven’t engaged with your messages depending on how often you send emails.
+For example, if you send a newsletter out once a month and a user hasn’t opened the past three, it’s time to let them go.
+In an ideal world, they’d unsubscribe and clean your list for you, but people may forget or stop using that email address entirely.